 What is the Queer Peer Mentoring Program?

-Gender & Sexuality Services' Queer Peer Mentoring Program pairs incoming first-year students who identify as LGBTQ+ with returning students (sophomores or above) who are knowledgeable about the LGBTQ+ community at UNI either through personal experience or demonstrated experience as an ally connected with the LGBTQ+ community.
+UNI Thrive's Queer Peer Mentoring program pairs incoming first-year students who identify as LGBTQ+ with returning students (sophomores or above) who are knowledgeable about the LGBTQ+ community at UNI either through personal experience or demonstrated experience as an ally connected with the LGBTQ+ community.
 The program is designed to take place during both Fall and Spring semester to aid in the transition to college, but supportive mentoring relationships may last longer.
-Individuals seeking support outside of the program may also connect with GSS for support in finding a mentor
+Individuals seeking support outside of the program may also connect with Gender & Sexuality Services for support in finding a mentor

 Why is Mentoring Needed?